romus204/romus204/README.md

 - I'm constantly improving my skills in cybersecurity.
 - In my free time, I work on personal projects involving microcontrollers, nvim plugins and other.

+## ⛳️ My 2025 goals
+- Make at least 1 commit every day, even if it's the smallest one.

+---

 Thanks for visiting my page!
 If you have any questions or suggestions, feel free to reach out. 😊